 A History of Cocaine Use

-Later, it was a treatment given to people who were sexually impotent and those with depression.
+Later, coca was a treatment given to people who were sexually impotent and those with depression.
 Sigmund Freud used and recommended it himself.
-In 1886, it was an ingredient in a new soft drink called Coca-Cola, creating energizing effects to help people to do more with their day.
+In 1886, it was an ingredient in a new soft drink called Coca-Cola, creating energizing effects to help people do more with their day.
 Various medications and potions containing cocaine were sold throughout the early 1900s.

 Soon, it became evident that coca had a negative impact on society.
 Coca-Cola removed the ingredient in 1903, but people were already snorting it in 1905.
 Deaths from overdosing continued to climb and, in the 1970s, the drug was considered a fashion statement for professionals and those in Hollywood.
 Drug cartels continued to feed the drug into the United States long after it became illegal in 1922.